Scale invariance and superfluid turbulence: Conclusions discussions

-Motivated by the experimental evidence of Kolmogorov scaling in turbulent superfluid flow we have constructed a theory invariant under local spatial scaling which can describe Bose-Einstein condensation.
-Constructing such a theory is in its own right an interesting theoretical problem as the scale invariance necessitates the introduction of a gauge field and a metric with a Ricci term added to the action.
+In this article we have constructed a theory invariant under local spatial scaling which can describe Bose-Einstein condensation.
+Constructing such a theory is of theoretical interest as the scale invariance necessitates the introduction of a gauge field and a metric with a Ricci term added to the action.
 Appearance of the Ricci scalar and the gauge field in a specific combination is crucial for gauge invariance.
 This procedure has been called Ricci gauging \cite{iorio}.
 A three-dimensional Chern Simons term for the gauge field is also allowed.
 Since the scale invariance prohibits any other term the action thus constructed is unique.